Solskjaer reveals he has offered Van de Beek reassurances over Man Utd future | Goal.com

 Ole Gunnar Solskjaer has revealed he's offered Donny van de Beek reassurances over his future amid further criticism over the midfielder’s diminished role at Manchester United.

-The Dutch international has made just eight starts since signing from Ajax in the summer, which has led to widespread criticism about his move.
+The Dutch international has made just eight starts since signing from Ajax in the summer, which has led many to question the wisdom of the move.
 Dutch great Ronald de Boer said earlier this week that the midfielder should seek a hasty exit this month to ensure a place in the Netherlands squad for this summer’s European Championships.

 However, United boss Solskjaer insists Van de Beek will continue to get his chances, confirming the midfielder will start against Watford in the FA Cup third round clash at Old Trafford on Saturday.